AndroidCrypto/MIFARE_Ultralight_EV1_Explorer/README.md

 Minimum SDK is 21 (Android 5)

-### Authentication of a MIFARE Ultralight C:
+### Authentication of a MIFARE Ultralight EV1:

-The Ultralight C tag uses a Triple DES authentication scheme with a 2 DES keys model, so in the end it uses a 16 bytes long TDES key.
+The Ultralight EV1 tag uses a Triple DES authentication scheme with a 2 DES keys model, so in the end it uses a 16 bytes long TDES key.

 I'm using 2 predefined keys in the app: